SanaNasar/apartment_lab_sql/apartment_lab.md

 Bonus (this might require you to look up documentation online)

 1. In the properties table change the name of the column "name" to "property_name".
-Ans: ALTER TABLE properties RENAME name TO property_name;
+Ans: ALTER TABLE properties RENAME COLUMN name TO property_name;

 2. Count the total number of properties where the owner_id is between 1 and 3.
-Ans: SELECT COUNT(property_id) FROM properties WHERE property_id BETWEEN 	  1 AND 3;
+Ans: SELECT COUNT(property_id) FROM properties WHERE owner_id BETWEEN 	  1 AND 3;
 (OR)
-	SELECT COUNT(*) FROM properties WHERE property_id BETWEEN 1 AND 3;
+	SELECT COUNT(*) FROM properties WHERE owner_id BETWEEN 1 AND 3;
 ```